LoopKit/loopdocs/docs/operation/loop-settings/displays.md

 <table>
 <tr>
 <td><img src="../img/pod-age.jpg" width="250"></td>
 <td>The pod's age, typically a 3-day lifespan, is represented by three equal segments of the pod age icon.
 As the pod ages, the segments are converted to a darker grey color.
 At 54 hours old, the pod age icon will turn yellow.
-At 72 hours old, the pod age icon will turn red, the pod will begin the periodic alarm, and the pod age icon will show a "replace pod" message in the HUD.
-When you reach 80 hours of pod use, the pod will have a sustained audible alarm (the scream) and stops all insulin delivery.
-Tapping Replace Pod in Loop should silence the alarm.</td>
+At 72 hours old, the pod age icon will turn red, the pod will begin the periodic alarm, and the pod age icon will show a "replace pod" message in the HUD. </br></br>When you reach 80 hours of pod use, the pod will have a sustained audible alarm (the scream) and stops all insulin delivery.
+Tapping Replace Pod in Loop->Pod->Settings should silence the alarm.</td>
 </tr>
 </table>